ospin-web-dev/FCTGraph/README.md

 ## Commit Message Guidelines

-This repo is set up with semantic versioning https://semantic-release.gitbook.io/semantic-release/ All merged pull request need to indicate the level of change (fix,feat,perf)
+This repo is set up with semantic versioning https://semantic-release.gitbook.io/semantic-release/ to automatically keep track of the version number and the changelogs

+All merged pull request need to indicate the level of change (fix,feat,perf)